What’s the difference between a face mask and a face covering?

 - Take care to wash your hands or use hand sanitiser before putting your face covering on and after you’ve taken it off.

 - Don’t keep touching or fiddling with the covering when it’s on, especially the front part, or the part that’s in contact with your mouth and nose.
+Only touch the straps or ties when handling your face covering.

 - Don’t keep the covering on other parts of your face or head when you’re not using them.
 For example, letting it hang round your neck or pulling it up to your forehead.